 Therefore, any Privacy Guideline needed to be a good executive guide operating over a number of jurisdictions.
 It is not intended to be a replacement for international standards or regulatory requirements in the individual countries.

 A first review took place in late 2012 where we received very useful feedback from key stakeholders including the British Standards Institution's IST/44 committee on biometrics.
+A review is currently underway (August 2015).

-Download the Biometrics Institute Privacy Guidelines.
+Download the Biometrics Institute Privacy Guideline.